beyonddream/beyonddream.github.io/posts/post-5.md

           return '<Closed Dictionary>'
 ```

 It is interesting to note that the `shelve` internally uses `pickle` module to serialize the value.
 Pickle is the standard binary serializer/deserializer of python objects that supports more types than `json`.
-Though, it is not secure esp. when deserializing from untrusted source.
+Though, it is not secure especially when deserializing from untrusted source.

 Defining `__all__` is a convention in python.
 The symbols included in it are the public API of the module.
 Only symbols in `__all__` are imported into another module when `from shelve import *` is run.